Myrtle Allen

 Myrtle Allen (born Myrtle Hill, 13 March 1924 - 13 June 2018) was an Irish chef.
-She was head chef and co-owner of the Michelin star-winning restaurant The Yeats Room at Ballymaloe House in Shanagarry, County Cork.
+She was head chef and co-owner of the Michein-starred restaurant The Yeats Room at Ballymaloe House in Shanagarry, County Cork.
 Besides her career in cooking, she was also a writer, hotelier and teacher.

 Personal life

 Myrtle Hill was the daughter of Henry Houghton Hill, granddaughter of Arthur Hill, and great-granddaughter of Henry Hill, all respected architects in Cork.
 She was a member of the Religious Society of Friends (Quakers).

 In 1943, she married Ivan Allen, a vegetable grower, who was working at the farm Kinoith in Shanagarry.
 In 1947, the couple bought Ballymaloe House and the surrounding farm.
 Ivan managed the fruit and vegetable farm and worked on Kinoith, while his wife took care of the children and the manor.
 Later, in 1958, Ivan Allen inherited Kinoith from Wilson Strangman, the deceased owner.

 As her husband was a successful grower of fruit and vegetables, she had an abundance of fresh products in her kitchen.
 Under the guidance of her husband, an avid gourmet, she learned to cook by taking cooking courses at the School of Commerce and self-study.
 By 1962, she was cookery correspondent of the Irish Farmers Journal.
 Originally the Irish Farmers Journal was a publication of Macra na Feirme.
 Myrtle Allen was very active in this young farmers' organisation, eventually becoming vice president for the Munster Region of the National Council of Macra na Feirme in 1959.
 A bid for the presidency in 1963 was unsuccessful.

 She was married to her husband Ivan until his death in 1998.
 Allen, aged 94, died of pneumonia on 13 June 2018 at Cork University Hospital.